RobinSchmidt/LAPackCPP/Resources/Work/ReadMe.txt

 already converted functions, that should be safe to complexify: daxpy, dcopy, dger (but double-check!), dlaswp, dscal(check!), dswap, idamax

 questionable:

+dgbrfsx vs zgbrsfx:

+-the z-version does not translate - f2c produces an error related to the intrinsic "TRANSFER" function declaration - changing that to external does not fix the problem in this case (well, it fixes the error for the declartion, but there are still syntax errors in lines 650 and 658, where ZLA_GBRFSX_EXTENDED is called with TRANSFER in the argument list

+-in line 556, there's this assignment: NOTRAN = LSAME( TRANS, 'N' ) which is later used in a conditional to decide wether ZLA_GBRFSX_EXTENDED is called with "...,COLEQU, C,..." or with "...,ROWEQU, R,..." - so NOTRAN probably has to with matrix-transposition or not (not with "transfer or not" - whatever that means)

+-the difference between dgbrfsx and zgbrsfx is that dgbrfsx calls ZLA_GBRFSX_EXTENDED with WORK( 1 ) where zgbrsfx uses TRANSFER (RWORK(1:2*N), (/ (ZERO, ZERO) /), N) as argument

+-i need to figure out what that "TRANSFER" means - probably some sort of temporary data buffer or related function...maybe install a fortran compiler and try to compile the .f files

+-my guess is that is has to do with promoting an array of real numbers to their corresponding complex counterparts, i.e. just the same array with zeros interspersed for the imaginary parts

+-in the translated dgbrfsx.c, the corresponding call of dla_gbrfsx_extended__ is in line 710

+-dla_.. or zla_gbrfsx_extended__ is an iterative refinement procedure

+dgbmv,
-dgbmv, dgbrfs (in contains an optiona to pass 'C' for complex conjugation), dgbrfsx, dgbsv (the doc explicitly says a "real" system), dgbtf2, dgbtrf, dgbtrs (has TRANS='C' option), dgemm (..has 'C' option - boils down to 'T'), dgemv ('C' -> 'T'), dtbsv, dtrsm
+dgbrfs (in contains an optiona to pass 'C' for complex conjugation), dgbsv (the doc explicitly says a "real" system), dgbtf2, dgbtrf, dgbtrs (has TRANS='C' option), dgemm (..has 'C' option - boils down to 'T'), dgemv ('C' -> 'T'), dtbsv, dtrsm

+compare with cooversion results of corresponding complex functions

 not possible: